 “I like a challenge.”

-When circumstances render him jobless (bad PR causes his boss to fire him), he still manages to turn the tide against an anti-tobacco bill that’s in motion and win people over to his cause.
+Circumstances render him jobless, since bad PR causes his boss to fire him.
+But, he still manages to turn the tide against an anti-tobacco bill that’s in motion and win people over to his cause.
 Eventually, he ends up establishing his own strategic relations agency to help controversial industry companies maintain their stronghold in markets.

-We love that the film takes an unconventional yet very much prevalent angle on sales – the idea of ethics and purpose in selling – and puts it in front of the audience to debate.
+We love the film’s unconventional yet prevalent angle on sales – the idea of ethics and purpose in selling.
+Additionally, it puts these ideas in front of the audience to debate.
 Let’s remember, Naylor, a pro-tobacco lobbyist, is the one we’re rooting for throughout the movie.
 And, of course, Naylor’s smooth-talking sales skills are the major takeaway.

-Watch when- You want to get inspired by how to use storytelling & communication to win people over, and/or find yourself pondering over ethics in selling.
+Watch when– You want learn how to use communication to win people over, or are pondering over ethics in selling.

-And that rounds up our list of 10 movies to boost your sales motivation!
+And that rounds up our list of 10 business motivation movies to boost your sales motivation!

-While some of them are classics and a fair share of them are in the sports and financial instruments space, rest assured that they will motivate you no matter the industry you work in.
+Some of them are classics, and a fair share of them are in the sports and financial instruments space.
+But be rest assured that they will motivate you no matter the industry you work in.

 And, of course, we’ve chosen some non-sales-centric movies so you have some inspiration that doesn’t feel like work!

-If you’re in the mood for some major bingeing, we recommend starting at the top and making your way downward – although you might want to space out the movies with similar premises.
+If you’re in the mood for some major bingeing, we recommend starting at the top and making your way downward.
+However, you might want to space out the movies with similar premises.
 Otherwise, do pick out the right movie for you based on our “Watch when” recommendations!

 You won’t regret it.

-And lastly, if you have any more movie recommendations to share here for fellow salespersons, please go ahead and drop a comment in the section below.
+And lastly, if you have any movie recommendations to share here, please drop a comment in the section below!